citizen321/RedSpruceOS/README.md

 ![redsprucetree](https://github.com/citizen321/RedSpruceOS/assets/104372746/4debbd47-1785-473b-ae78-a3c520de2df9)

 # Why use RedSpruceOS?
-RedSpruceOS offers a debian experience ready to use after the install.
+RedSpruceOS offers a simple calamares install with a Debian experience ready to use after the installation.
 No more bloat, no more searching on how to install multimedia drivers.